heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 1. Using code generation allows us to build fast, cache-efficient models.
 The alternative is using dynamically sized containers and enums all over the place, which would both considerably slow down the code and increase the memory footprint.
 Code generation also means less fiddling with trait bounds.
 2. We could of course build models using specs written in something like JSON or YAML, but using the custom schema language saves thousands of lines of text and is infinitely easier to read.
 Customer integration is already miserable work, and we'd rather not spend weeks writing 100,000 line JSON files.
 3. I could have probably gotten away with using JSON schemas that deserialize into rust structs that convert into dynamic model objects, but I'm a bad startup founder and I'm [doing things that scale](https://paulgraham.com/ds.html) just because they're fun (and make better screenshots).

+### Aside: Why not use deep learning?

+Mainstream AI based on Artificial Neural Networks (ANNs) is notoriously bad at structured data problems.
+Apart from being opaque and uninterpretable, popular ANN-based approaches to graph and relational data like Graph Neural Networks (GNNs) and Relational Deep Learning (RDL) have a number of limitations:
+- They use embeddings that distort the structure of the original data
+- They're expensive to scale, requiring special hardware like GPUs and TPUs
+- They're inflexible in the sense that each question you want to ask requires additional model building.
+- They're bad at quantifying (aleatoric and epistemic) uncertainty, because 1) they don't do posterior sampling and 2) they're not guaranteed to build sane models of the data generating process.

 ## Doing more in the script